 Do you have experience in an organization with a product manager and product owner who worked especially well together?
 Or was it a total disaster?
 Share in the comments below.

 This is a guest post by John Peltier.
-If you are looking to be a great product manager or owner, create brilliant strategy, and visual product roadmaps — start a free trial of Aha!
+Do you hope to become a great product manager or owner?
+Want to create brilliant strategy and visual product roadmaps?
+Start a free 30-day trial of Aha!

-John Peltier applies product and marketing spidey-sense and user-centered design to solve business problems experienced by real users and buyers.
-His areas of concentration include B2B software, compliance and healthcare, and he has more than a passing interest in personal branding.
+John Peltier applies product and marketing spidey senses and user-centered design to solve business problems experienced by real users and buyers.
+His areas of concentration include B2B software, compliance, and healthcare.
+He has more than a passing interest in personal branding.
 John resides in Atlanta with his lovely wife, Phay.
 Follow John @johnpeltier